feathr-ai/feathr/docs/how-to-guides/feathr-advanced-topic.md

 This document describes various advanced usages on Feathr

-# Defining a feature on multiple keys (composite keys)

 # Adding Additional Users to your Feathr environment

-They are all optional steps are are for reference only:
+They are all optional steps are are for reference only.
+Some of the steps are optional if you are not using those services (such as Synapse)

-- Update the key vault permission
+1. Update the key vault permission as well as the Synapse cluster permission:

 ```bash
 userId=<email_id_of_account_requesting_access>